Teomazivila/ansible-terraform/README.md

 1. **Layer Ordering**:
    - Least frequently changing components are placed first
-   - Package repositories and core dependencies are added in initial layers
+   - Core dependencies are added in initial layers
    - Specific tools are grouped in logical layers based on change frequency

 2. **Cache Efficiency**:
    - When adding new tools, only the affected layers need to be rebuilt
-   - Base layers with repositories and common utilities remain cached
+   - Base layers with common utilities remain cached
    - Similar tools are grouped together to minimize cache invalidation

-3. **Tool Organization**:
+3. **Alpine-specific Optimizations**:
-   - System-level tools installed via apt in common layers
-   - Binary tools and language-specific packages in separate layers
-   - Final cleanup in the last layer
+   - Uses `apk add --no-cache` to avoid creating package caches
+   - Downloads tools as compiled binaries where possible
+   - Cleans up temporary files within each layer
+   - Minimal runtime dependencies installed

 This structure allows for easier maintenance and faster builds when updating or adding new tools.